MACE-App/MACE/README.md

 - Rules may not reflect the latest guidance until mSCP 2.0 is finalized
 - Some export formats may have issues with specific MDM platforms (Intune, Jamf)
 - Currently supports American English only
+- Source code is not publicly available, and may not be in the future (see note above)

 **Feedback:**
 - Bug reports are welcome via [GitHub Issues](https://github.com/MACE-App/MACE/issues)